Energica Motor Company

-Energica Motor Company is an Italian manufacturer of electric motorcycles.
+Energica Motor Company was an Italian manufacturer of electric motorcycles.
 The Energica project was started in 2010 in Modena, Italy, by CRP Group, an international company involved in computer numerical control machining and additive manufacturing with advanced selective laser sintering materials.
 Energica Motor Company was officially founded in 2014 with the aim of creating high-performance sustainable motorcycles.

 On 28 March 2022, Energica Motor Company was delisted from the Milan Stock Exchange.
 The company was privatized and delisted by Ideanomics, Inc. Ideanomics gained a 72.42% stake in the company.
 The Cevolini family retained 17.62% ownership in Energica.
-This transaction was pioneered by FirstEurope Investment Bank, a private firm based in New York, NY.
+This transaction was pioneered by EuroScope Capital (FirstEurope), an Investment Bank based in New York, NY.
+Energica Motor Company filed for a bankruptcy judicial liquidation on 14 October 2024.

 Name

 Energica is, in Italian, the feminine form of the adjective "energetic".

-Concept

-The Energica concept comes from the eCRP 1.4, the runner-up world champion and European champion electric racing motorcycle.

-The eCRP team realized in just 6 months a high-performed electric racing motorcycle.
-Energica benefits from the close relationship and consultation with parent company CRP Group.
-Energica first prototypes were manufactured using 3D printing and F1 technologies.